GSA/openacr/opat/uswds/README.md

 ## Getting started

-We're glad you'd like to use the design system — here's how you can get started:
+We’re glad you’d like to use the design system — here’s how you can get started:

 - Designers: [Check out our Getting Started for Designers information](https://designsystem.digital.gov/getting-started/designers/).
   - [Design files of all the assets included in the design system are available for download](https://github.com/uswds/uswds-assets/archive/master.zip).